doodspav/atomics/README.md

 - add support for `minimum` alignment
 - add support for constructing `Atomic` classes' buffers in shared memory
 - add support for passing `Atomic` objects to sub-processes and sub-interpreters
+- reimplement in C or Cython for performance gains (preliminary benchmarks put such implementations at 2x the speed of a raw `int`)

 ## Contributing
 I don't have a guide for contributing yet.
 This section is here to make the